-Banks and financial institutions can reduce risk by analyzing massive data sources using machine learning.
+Banks and financial institutions can manage and reduce fraud risk by analyzing massive data sources using machine learning.
 Unlike traditional methods, which are usually limited to essential information like credit scores, AI/ML can analyze large volumes of personal information, gather insights, and provide actionable intelligence to help financial institutions make decisions.
 An example of this could be AI/ML systems analyzing customers’ data applying for loans and assigning risk scores to them.
-AI/ML algorithms can easily predict the customers at risk of default to help companies offer personalized terms for each customer.
+These algorithms can easily predict the customers at risk of default to help companies offer personalized terms for each customer.

 6. Algorithmic Trading

 AI/ML in trading is another compelling use case in the finance industry.
-Algorithmic trading has become increasingly prevalent in global financial markets as AI/ML-based models enable trading companies to make better trading decisions by monitoring trade results and news in real-time.
+Algorithmic trading has become increasingly prevalent in global financial markets as these models enable trading companies to make better trading decisions by monitoring trade results and news in real-time.
 They can detect patterns that drive stock prices up or down.

 These algorithms can simultaneously analyze hundreds of data sources, giving professional traders an advantage over the average investor.

 7. Financial Advisory

 Several budget management apps are powered by artificial intelligence and machine learning, which offer customers the benefit of specialized financial advice and guidance.
-AI/ML algorithms allow customers to track their finances and help them analyze their spending patterns, and identify where they can cut spending.
+Also, these algorithms allow customers to track their finances and help them analyze their spending patterns, and identify where they can cut spending.